 THEA 436 APPLIED THEATRE: TECHNICAL DIRECTOR (4 credits)

 Supervised closely by the theatre faculty, students work individually as the technical director for a main stage production or senior project.
-Prerequisites: THEA 270, 336 or consent of the instructor.
+Prerequisites: THEA 270, 336 and consent of the instructor.

 THEA 437 APPLIED THEATRE: SET DESIGNER (4 credits)